 About our Department

-Consistent with Bradley University's identification of major global concentration areas for curricular emphasis (Latin America, Western Europe, Eastern Europe, Asia and the Middle East.), the Department of Foreign Languages endeavors to meet the diverse needs and interests of the Bradley University students through sequenced, coherent programs of undergraduate level coursework in Arabic, Chinese, French, German, Hebrew, and Spanish.
+Consistent with Bradley University's identification of major global concentration areas for curricular emphasis (Latin America, Western Europe, Eastern Europe, Asia and the Middle East.), the World Languages and Cultures Department endeavors to meet the diverse needs and interests of the Bradley University students through sequenced, coherent programs of undergraduate level coursework in Arabic, Chinese, French, German, Hebrew, and Spanish.

-Through the judicious balancing and integration of skills-based and content-based learning activities at all levels of foreign language instruction, the Department has as its primary enabling objectives:
+Through the judicious balancing and integration of skills-based and content-based learning activities at all levels of world language and culture instruction, the Department has as its primary enabling objectives: